Football clubs

 1893 - Present

-The current most senior club in the area who currently play in the Ishtmian League South East Division.
-The club are often confused of the previous club of the same name who folded in 1985, however the current club were founded as Rock-a-Nore in 1893, and have since be known as Hastings Rock-a-Nore (1920), Hastings & St Leonards FC (1921) and Hastings Town (1976).
+Hastings United is currently the most senior club in the area, competing in the Isthmian League South East Division.
+The club is often mistaken for the previous Hastings United, which folded in 1985.
+However, the present club was originally founded as Rock-a-Nore in 1893.
+Over the years, it has undergone several name changes:- Hastings Rock-a-Nore (1920), Hastings & St Leonards FC (1921), Hastings Town (1976).

 Hastings town coat of arms